How a flight attendant from Texas ended up in an ICE detention center for six weeks

 [A vegan YouTube star went to Bali.
 A video of her there brought her platform crashing down.]

-Arroyo acknowledged that Saavedra Roman made a mistake by leaving without seeking the government’s permission — permission that would’ve been denied anyway, since Trump’s DACA order also ended the exemption that allowed recipients to leave and re-enter the country.
+Arroyo acknowledged that Saavedra Roman made a mistake by leaving without seeking the government’s permission — permission that would’ve been denied, as Trump’s DACA order also ended the exemption that allowed recipients to leave and reenter the country.

-But, Arroyo said, Saavedra Roman didn’t know any of that.
-She relied on Mesa Airlines to determine whether she was able to leave and come back, and company officials made a mistake, Arroyo said.
-They could have consulted an immigration lawyer, or recommended Saavedra Roman do so.
+But, Arroyo said, Saavedra Roman didn’t know any of that: She relied on Mesa Airlines to determine whether she was able to leave and come back, and company officials made a mistake.
+They could have consulted an immigration lawyer or recommended that Saavedra Roman do so.
 In a statement, the airliner’s chairman, Jonathan Ornstein, apologized and said he was asking authorities to drop any charges that stemmed from Saavedra Roman’s detention.

 ”It is patently unfair for someone to be detained for six weeks over something that is nothing more than an administrative error and a misunderstanding,” Ornstein said.